Twipped/CurvyAndTrans.com/posts/2019-04-03.1023.D0C809/index.md

 As of this writing only 15 states in the U.S. ban [Conversion Therapy](https://en.wikipedia.org/wiki/Conversion_therapy) programs, plus an additional 51 cities (counting the District of Columbia).
 Outside of those places, including the state I grew up in (Michigan), it is still fully legal to force an individual into programs designed to enforce cisgender and heterosexual behavior in children and adults.
 These programs typically involve practices tantamount to torture.
 Not only do the programs not work (one study found that 88% of surviving participants return to their natural inclinations), many subjects do not leave the programs alive.

 <div class="matrix-row lightbox">
   <a href="../16-1.jpeg"><img src="/images/filler.png" data-src="../16-1.sm.jpeg" alt="NEO: No way!
 No Way!
 This is crazy!"></a>
   <a href="../16-2.jpeg"><img src="/images/filler.png" data-src="../16-2.sm.jpeg" alt="NEO: Why is this happening to me?"></a>
   <a href="../16-3.jpeg"><img src="/images/filler.png" data-src="../16-3.sm.jpeg" alt="NEO: I can't do this."></a>
 </div>

 Breaking away from the cisgender heternormative lives that we grow up with is extremely hard, even painful.
-These principles are taught to us from the moment we can speak and we're surrounded with people who never question their position in these spaces.
+These principles are taught to us before we can even speak and we're surrounded with people who never question their position in these spaces.
 Even just realizing that one is gay is hard enough, but defying your assigned gender... it feels like insanity.
 Yet, the feelings persist, and we keep returning to it over and over again.
 We're left wondering why we are so strange, why we have been cursed with this affliction.
 Why can't we just be "normal"?
 We can't control if we're transgender, it just happens.

 Many trans people give up, we try as hard as possible to forget, to ignore our feelings and to just live a normal life in the frameworks laid before us.
 We hide our heads in the sand and pray it will go away if we just do what we're told to do.
 We look across the chasm, we see an escape, but we are too afraid, the path is too dangerous, so we turn back.